nicolasboisseau/lumos/readme.md

 Prerequisites:
 - You need to have Python 3.8 installed on a Windows or Linux machine.
-- You also need to have the raw site images of your plates on your machine.
+- You also need to have the raw site images of your plates on your machine/mounted storage drive.

 Then, **to install Lumos**, choose one of the following:
 - Install Lumos using PIP with: